robertsean1995/BAWKP/README.md

 Bash is responsible for orchestration; AWK is responsible for computation.
 The preceding sections explained this philosophy and how it applies to this methodology, including a technical representation of the separation of duties between Bash and AWK.
 This section will explain and specify how that philosophy is enforced and applied in practice.
 What follows is not guidance, preference, or stylistic advice, but a rulebook derived directly from the BAWK contract: Bash is responsible for orchestration, state, and control flow; AWK is responsible for interpreting, transforming, and aggregating line-oriented data; and specialist tools are responsible for structured parsing and domain-specific work.
 These roles are exclusive, and violations are treated as design errors rather than stylistic disagreements.
 The rules in this section exist to preserve readability, correctness, and survivability as scripts grow, change, and are executed under operational pressure.
 A script that adheres to these rules qualifies as a BAWK program; a script that does not may still function, but it no longer conforms to the methodology.

+THIS WHOLE SECTION MIGHT NEED TO BE REFORMATTED, INCLUDING HEADER STYLES VS BOLDING OF HEADERS

 ## 6a Integrated Development Environment

 Because BAWK relies on explicit structure and clear separation of responsibility, the Integrated Development Environment ("IDE") that's used is an integral part of the methodology’s enforcement surface.
 A properly-configured editor reduces accidental violations of the BAWK contract by making unsafe constructs visible early and by enforcing consistent structure automatically.
 In practice, this means the IDE is treated as a policy gate for formatting, static analysis, and readability checks.
 Policies that are applied continuously rather than after failures occur.
 For BAWK, the primary IDE of choice is [Visual Studio Code ("VS Code")](https://code.visualstudio.com/) due to its simplicity, language support, available extensions, integrated terminal, and customizability.
 For VS Code, BAWK requires only a small number of extensions, but they should be configured strictly.
 The goal is not to optimize typing speed or developer comfort, but to preserve clarity, predictability, and survivability as scripts grow and are revisited under operational pressure.
 Below is a consolidated list of requirements that are considered "non-negotiable" for BAWKP.